 In 1966, Northrop began to conduct studies on a follow-on to the F-5, with a team under Lee Begin JR, who had worked on the F-5, considering preliminary configurations for a fast, agile, lightweight air superiority fighter.
 In 1967, Northrop decided to follow up the preliminary concepts with more detailed design studies.
 Although the team's initial concepts looked much like an F-5, by 1970 they had evolved to feature large "leading edge root extensions" -- abbreviated as "LERX" or sometimes just "LEX", and consisting of short-span airfoil extensions forward of the wing alongside the fuselage -- plus twin tailfins, as opposed to the single tailfin of the F-5.
 The LERX gave better handling at high angles of attack (AOA), while the twin tailfins improved yaw stability and turn performance.

 This refined concept was known as the "P-530" and was known as the "Cobra" because the big LERX gave the aircraft a "hooded" look.
 A full-scale mockup was displayed at the Paris Air Show in 1971.
-Northrop continued to improve the design, with one team working on a twin-engine "P-600" and a second team working on a similar single-engine "P-610".
+Northrop continued to improve the design, with one team working on a twin-engine "P-600" while a second team worked on a similar single-engine "P-610".

 * By 1972, Northrop was eager to build flight prototypes as a step towards a production machine.
 That was a big and expensive step, but as it happened there was a faction in the US Air Force, more or less led by USAF Major John Boyd and a civilian Pentagon analyst named Pierre M. Sprey, that had been pushing for development of a lightweight fighter (LWF).
 The LWF was envisioned as simple, cheap, fast, agile, and optimized for air-to-air combat, with a strictly secondary attack role.
 This "fighter Mafia" managed to persuade the Air Force to fund an LWF competition, with the service issuing a request for proposals on 6 January 1972.

-Approving the LWF program was an abrupt about-face for the Air Force, since USAF brass had their hearts set on the McDonnell Douglas (MDD) F-15 Eagle as their next-generation air superiority fighter, and had been very worried that a lightweight fighter would politically undermine the F-15 program.
+Approving the LWF program was an abrupt about-face for the Air Force, since USAF brass had their hearts set on the McDonnell Douglas (MDD) F-15 Eagle as their next-generation air superiority fighter; they were fearful of lightweight fighter concepts, worrying they would politically undermine the F-15 program.
 Northrop had understood this concern and had been very careful to portray the Cobra as a candidate for foreign sales, not a solution for the Air Force.
 However, there was no way USAF brass could buy the numbers of F-15s they wanted, and a cheaper fighter was needed to keep Air Force squadrons up to strength.
 Furthermore, several American allies were interested in replacing their Lockheed F-104 Starfighters with a more modern aircraft.
 The F-15 was too big and expensive for their needs, and if the US didn't offer a suitable solution, a European manufacturer would certainly move into the vacuum.

 The LWF requirement simply outlined performance specifications and left the implementation more or less up to the manufacturer.
 Although the program was strictly defined as a demonstration effort, aircraft manufacturers saw that it was likely to lead to big orders down the road, and Boeing, General Dynamics (GD), LTV, and Northrop all submitted proposals.
 Of course, the LWF specification fit the Cobra perfectly, and Northrop used the twin-engine P-600 design as the basis for its submission.